madetech/handbook/guides/process/scheduling/how_to_timesheet.md

 Where these commitments total less than 5 hours per week, they should be included in our standard operating overhead and should not be accounted for separately from billed hours.

+Note that some internal activities do not count towards this 5 hours as our clients are perceived to benefit from them indirectly.
+These include:

+* Hiring
+* Line management (1:1s etc.)
+* Taking part in communities of practice

 When the commitment exceeds 5 hours in a week, each element should be allocated individually to the appropriate project in Kimble and not included in billable hours.

 Please ensure that you get approval in advance from your account team for all non-delivery commitments.
 You must also get agreement from the relevant service area leader before booking any time against their service area project.